Arts for Good Health

 “Talking with people and sharing ideas has been really helpful to me; I’ve made new friends and recaptured my self-belief.”

-These are a variety of short courses designed for access to further parts of the community and have their own programme, which you can view here: Arts for Good Health Spring Programme 2024.
+These are a variety of short courses designed for access to further parts of the community and have their own programme, which you can view here: Arts for Good Health Summer Programme 2024.pdf.
 These can be used as an introduction to our core service or as part of a move on plan.
 We encourage referrals from services and self-referrals from people who meet the following criteria:

 • People over the age of 18